deep-entertainment/safehouse/design/gdd.md

 ### *BRIANNA*

 Brianna Allison, district attorney

-*BRIANNA* is the district attorney in the case where *MARJORIE* is the key witness.
-She's a tough dog in the courtroom, but caring and cautious when she speaks to *MARJORIE*.
+*BRIANNA* is the district attorney in the case where [[marjorie]] is the key witness.
+She's a tough dog in the courtroom, but caring and cautious when she speaks to [[marjorie]].

-She visits the house each day to prepare *MARJORIE* for her testimony.
+She visits the house each day to prepare [[marjorie]] for her testimony.

 She doesn't have much character progression.
-Her character is used to tell the back story of the murder through her talks with *MARJORIE*, and as the last safe resort and trust in the juridical system in the last scene.
+Her character is used to tell the back story of the murder through her talks with [[marjorie]], and as the last safe resort and trust in the juridical system in the last scene.

 - Age: 42